herruzo99/web2llm/CONTRIBUTING.md

 2.  **Create and activate a virtual environment:**
     ___bash
-    # For Unix/macOS
+    # Create the environment
     python3 -m venv .venv

+    # Activate it (on macOS/Linux)
     source .venv/bin/activate

-    # For Windows
+    # On Windows (PowerShell)
-    python -m venv .venv
-    .venv\Scripts\activate
+    # .\.venv\Scripts\Activate.ps1
     ___

-3.  **Install the project in editable mode with development dependencies:**
+3.  **Install dependencies in editable mode:**
-    This will install the project and all the tools needed for development, testing, and quality checks.
+    The project uses `setuptools` and optional dependencies.
+The `[dev]` extra includes all dependencies needed for development, testing, and optional features like JavaScript rendering.

     ___bash
-    pip install -e ".[dev,test]"
+    pip install -e ".[dev]"
     ___

-## Running Quality Checks

-To maintain code quality, we use `ruff` for linting/formatting and `pytest` for testing.
-The way to use these tools is with **pre-commit hooks**, which automatically run checks before you create a commit.

-### The Recommended Way: Pre-Commit Hooks

-This is the "set it and forget it" approach.
-Once installed, it will run on every commit automatically.
+    This command installs the package itself in "editable" mode (`-e`), so changes you make to the source code are immediately effective.

-1.  **Install pre-commit hooks:**
+4.  **Install pre-commit hooks:**
-    After setting up the environment (which installs `pre-commit` via `pip`), run this command once:
+    This project uses `pre-commit` to automatically run linters and formatters (`ruff`) on every commit.
+This ensures code style consistency.

     ___bash
     pre-commit install
     ___

-2.  **Commit your code:**
-    Now, when you run `git commit`, `ruff` and other checks will run automatically on the files you've staged.
-If an issue is found (like a formatting error), the commit will be aborted, and `ruff` might fix the file for you automatically.
-Just `git add` the fixed file and try your commit again.

-### The Manual Way

-You can also run the checks manually at any time.

-#### Running the Linter (`ruff`)

--   To check for linting errors and formatting issues:
+    Now, `ruff` will check and format your code each time you run `git commit`.

+## Running Tests

+The test suite uses `pytest`.
+To run all tests, execute the following command from the project root:

 ___bash
-    ruff check .
-    ruff format --check .
+pytest
 ___

--   To automatically fix linting and formatting issues:
+Before submitting a contribution, please ensure all tests pass.

+## Code Style

+Code style is enforced by **Ruff**.
+The pre-commit hook will automatically format your code.
+However, you can also run the formatter and linter manually:

 ___bash
-    ruff check . --fix
+# To format all files
 ruff format .

+# To check for linting errors
+ruff check .
 ___

-#### Running Tests (`pytest`)

-To run the full test suite:
+## Submitting Changes

+1.  **Fork the repository** on GitHub.
+2.  **Create a new branch** for your feature or bugfix from the `main` branch.
     ___bash
-pytest
+    git checkout -b feature/my-awesome-feature
     ___

-## Submitting a Pull Request

-1. Create a new branch for your feature or bug fix: `git checkout -b feature/your-amazing-feature`.
-2. Make your changes and commit them (the pre-commit hooks will ensure quality).
+3.  **Make your changes** and commit them with a clear, descriptive message.
+4.  **Ensure all tests and linters pass** locally.
-3. Push your branch to your fork on GitHub.
+5.  **Push your branch** to your fork on GitHub.
+    ___bash
+    git push origin feature/my-awesome-feature
+    ___
-4. Open a pull request from your fork to the `main` branch of the original repository.
+6.  **Open a Pull Request** to the `main` branch of the original repository.
+    - Provide a clear title for your PR (e.g., "Feat: Add support for XYZ" or "Fix: Correctly parse ABC").
-5. In the pull request description, please describe your changes and reference any related issues.
+    - In the description, explain the "why" behind your changes and link to any relevant issues.

-Thank you for your contribution!